NDIS Psychosocial Community Connectors Program

 Mental Health Australia is pleased to be working with the National Disability Insurance Agency (NDIA) to implement a component of the National Community Connector Program (NCCP).

-This outreach program will focus on connecting people with psychosocial disability with the National Disability Insurance Scheme (NDIS).
-The program will have a particular focus on supporting people who are homeless or at risk of homelessness.
+This outreach program is operating until 30 June 2021, and focuses on connecting people with psychosocial disability with the National Disability Insurance Scheme (NDIS).
+The program has a particular focus on supporting people who are homeless or at risk of homelessness.

-Services will be provided across seven priority areas where participation in the NDIS is lower than expected: Brisbane, Toowoomba, Sydney, Blacktown, Stirling, Wanneroo and Darwin.
+Services are provided across seven priority areas where participation in the NDIS is lower than expected: Brisbane, Toowoomba, Sydney, Blacktown, Stirling, Wanneroo and Darwin.

 This project is a result of significant advocacy by Mental Health Australia and other disability sector advocates, for increased resourcing to support people with additional barriers to participate in the NDIS.